relayphp/Relay.Relay/README.md

 This package requires PHP 7.1 or later.
 You should use the latest available version of PHP as a matter of principle.

-To run the tests, issue `composer install` to install the test dependencies, then issue `phpunit`.
+To run the tests, issue `composer install` to install the test dependencies, then issue `./vendor/bin/phpunit`.

 Please see <http://relayphp.com> for documentation.